even4void/aliquote/content/post/customizing-terminal-emulator-and-the-like-on-os-x.md

-+++
+---
-title = "Customizing terminal emulator and the Like on OS X" date = 2012-07-21T19:31:52+01:00 draft = false tags = ["apple"] categories = ["2012"]
+title: "Customizing terminal applications on OS X"
-+++
+date: 2012-07-21T19:31:52+01:00
+draft: false
+tags: ["apple"]
+categories: ["2012"]
+---

 Some nifty customizations for my [CLI](http://en.wikipedia.org/wiki/Command-line_interface) environment.

 ## Colorized terminal

 I decided to change the look'n feel of my Terminal.
 I'm using iTerm2, instead of Terminal.app, and I was usually just printing the simplest shell prompt ever: `$`.
-I wanted to change this for a modern UTF-8 prompt, and after looking at this post on [Unix & Linux](http://unix.stackexchange.com/q/25903), I realized that awesome shell prompt do indeed exist.
+I wanted to change this for a modern UTF-8 prompt, and after looking at this post on [Unix & Linux](http://unix.stackexchange.com/q/25903), I realized that awesome shell prompts do indeed exist.
 Other interesting discussions can be found by following these links:

 - [8 Useful and Interesting Bash Prompts](http://bit.ly/MO0oJ9)
 - [Color Bash Prompt](http://bit.ly/O5bwV8)